Jason-Wang1245/COMP3000Assignment3Question1/README.md

     All 4 functions are below the main function

+    Click Run in Main.java in Intellij to run the code

 In PgAdmin:

     Database must be called Students

     I have included the initial setup query SQL code in the SQL.txt file

 Demonstration Video Link: https://youtu.be/em3PX5l6-L8